applysis/applysis.github.io/mkdocs/docs/API/b-rest-api.md

 ## Limitations

 -   You can not submit more than 50 feedbacks at a single request.
--   With the current plans, you can submit maximum 2000 feedbacks in a month.
-If you wish you increase the amount, please [reach out](mailto:contact@applysis.io) us.
+-   With the current plans, you can submit a maximum 2000 feedbacks in a month.
+If you wish to increase the amount, please, [reach out](mailto:contact@applysis.io) to us.
 -   `text` field can not be `null` nor empty.

-For any issues or technical difficulties, please [reach out](mailto:contact@applysis.io) us.
+For any issues or technical difficulties, please [reach out](mailto:contact@applysis.io) to us.